 TGbf Editor: Change the text in P195L64-65 as follows:

-A DMG sensing procedure may be comprised of multiple DMG sensing bursts.
+A DMG sensing procedure may be comprised of multiple DMG sensing Instances.
+DMG instances may be sequenced in DMG sensing bursts.
 A DMG sensing burst may be comprised of multiple DMG sensing instances.